 It’s Saturday morning, the day you set aside to mow the lawn with your brand-new electric lawn mower.
 You’re all set and ready to go, you look out the window and your heart sinks because it’s raining.
 Now, you start to wonder if you can mow the lawn in the rain.

 As a general rule, you should avoid using your electric lawnmower in the rain.
-While many models can be safely operated in wet conditions, you risk damaging the mower or injuring yourself due to the general risks of mowing in rain.
+You risk damaging the mower or injuring yourself due to the general risks of mowing in rain.
 Mowing during rain will also result in poorly cut grass.

 While many of the more modern electric mowers are specifically rated to keep moisture out, that doesn’t mean that it is a great idea to use them in the rain.

 Read on to get the specifics of each of these potential sources of harm and what to do if you really need to cut the grass during a rain shower.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 Whether you just want to tough it out or you live someplace where it’s always raining so you have no choice, sometimes it’s necessary to mow regardless of the weather.
 Can electric mowers handle the rain?

 First, check your owner’s manual.
 Virtually every company warns of the potential hazards involved with mowing in the rain.
 As we said above, you risk: